Beta8397/virtual_robot/README.md

 An abridged approximation of the FTC SDK is provided.

-User-defined OpModes must be placed in the teamcode package, and must extend OpMode (or LinearOpMode).
+User-defined OpModes must be placed in the org.firstinspires.ftc.teamcode package, and must extend OpMode (or LinearOpMode).
 OpModes are registered by placing a @TeleOp or @Autonomous annotation immediately above the class declaration.

 The OpMode (and therefore LinearOpMode) class in the simulator provides access to: